Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 When we include the perfectionist premise we see that this argument is inductively unsound because the perfectionist premise (P2) is wrong:

 ```
-P1) Would leaders' proposals to spend billions of dollars to rescue finacial markets will not solve the problems completely
+P1) Would leaders' proposals to spend billions of dollars to rescue financial markets will not solve the problems completely
 P2) If the proposed solution will not solve the problem completely it should be rejected
 ___________
 C) We should reject world leaders' proposals to cut carbon emissions